 It is about talking when you’re not supposed to.
 Giggling for no good reason.
 Taking toys from someone and seeing how your actions can impact someone else.

 I’ve had to learn to resist the urge to “stop” all behavior that doesn’t look “mature.”
-My girls aren’t mature.
+My young children aren’t mature.
 They are CHILDREN!
-So yes, in church they need to be quiet and respectful.

 5. BE READY FOR HOW CRAPPY DISCIPLINE CAN MAKE YOU FEEL

 But there has not been a single time-out or privilege lost that I have not felt a lump in my throat.
+As they say, “You are only as happy as your most unhappy child.”

 Which I think is good – it means I’m doing what’s right even when it’s hard.